5 Factors to Ensure Successful Business Strategy Implementation

 People want to know not only where they are going, but also how they will get there.
 Creating a clear, easily understood roadmap makes everyone feel included and part of the team on the journey.

-We humans are forgetful creatures.
-When the strategic vision and roadmap is shared, do not expect it to catch on the first time.
+We, humans, are forgetful creatures.
+When the strategic vision and roadmap are shared, do not expect it to catch on the first time.
 It’s important to consistently and regularly remind the team about the vision; because the vision gives meaning to the daily grind.
 When you say it enough times, it gets etched into the minds of most people and therefore becomes remembered at the unconscious level and a part of how they work.

-These are just some of the steps you can take to ensure successful implementation of your business strategy.
-Stay focused on the vision, employ a network of stakeholders and communicate widely and frequently.
+These are just some of the steps you can take to ensure the successful implementation of your business strategy.
+Stay focused on the vision, employ a network of stakeholders, and communicate widely and frequently.
 Now — go out there and “bell your cat!”